Insaaniyat

 Insaaniyat (English: Humanity) is a 1974 Bollywood drama film directed by Prayag Raj.
-The film stars Shashi Kapoor, Madhu and Sujit Kumar in pivotal roles with Jayant, Jagdeep, Durga Khote, Krishan Dhawan, Roopesh Kumar and Kamal Kapoor in supporting roles.
+The film stars Shashi Kapoor, Madhu, Sujit Kumar in pivotal roles with Jayant, Jagdeep, Durga Khote, Krishan Dhawan, Roopesh Kumar, Kamal Kapoor in other supporting roles.

 Insaaniyat was the first film produced and distributed by J.V.
 Films; Madhu, the leading actress in the film, made her debut in the film.
 Insaaniyat was also one of the few Indian movies to prominently feature the Great Bombay Circus, India's oldest circus company.

 Plot

 Dilip (Shashi Kapoor) and Ram (Sujit Kumar) have been close friends for much of their lives.
-Whereas Ram is now married to Asha (Aarti), Dilip lives a care-free life with his wealthy father Karamchand (Mubarak) who is trying to get Dilip married to his friend Poonamchand's (Hari Shivdasani) daughter.
+Whereas Ram is now married to Asha, Dilip lives a care-free life with his wealthy father Karamchand (Mubarak) who is trying to get Dilip married to his friend Poonamchand's (Hari Shivdasani) daughter.
 Dilip, in the meantime spends much of his time wooing Leena (Madhu) who rebuffs him initially but eventually falls in love with him.

 All seems to going well until one day Karamchand falls seriously ill and on his deathbed tells Dilip that he is not his father.
-After prodding their loyal servant Ramu (Krishan Dhawan), Dilip learns that he was the son of a judge (Kamal Kapoor) who had sentenced Raghuveer (Jayant), a criminal, to a long prison term.
+After prodding their loyal servant Ramu (Krishan Dhawan), Dilip learns that he was the son of a Judge (Kamal Kapoor) who had sentenced Raghuveer (Jayant), a notorious criminal, to a long prison term.
 Twenty years ago Raghuveer had escaped from prison and brutally murdered Dilip's father, mother and siblings.

 Not surprisingly, Dilip is determined to find Raghuveer and places an ad in the newspapers offering a handsome reward to anybody who can help him locate Raghuveer.
-Michael (Surinder Makkar), who works for a circus, responds to this ad, but is murdered by Raghuveer's henchman, Girdharilal, (Roopesh Kumar) before he can inform Dilip that Raghveer has changed his name to Diwan and is now the owner of the circus.
-When Dilip learns about this from Michael's girlfriend, he together with Ram and Leena proceed with a plan on going after Raghuveer.
+Micheal, who works for a circus, responds to this ad, but is murdered by Raghuveer's henchman, Girdharilal, (Roopesh Kumar) before he can inform Dilip that Raghuveer has changed his name to Diwan and is now the owner of the circus.
+When Dilip learns about this from Micheal's girlfriend, he together with Ram and Leena proceed with a plan on going after Raghuveer.

-What is not known to Dilip is that Raguveer is Ram's father who had left Ram and his mother (Durga Khote) twenty years ago.
-The rest of the film unfolds with the complications that arise when Ram learns that Raghuveer is his father, and how Dilips's plan for taking his revenge on Raghuveer will affect the friendship between Ram and Dilip.
+What is not known to Dilip is that Raghuveer is actually Ram's father who had left Ram and his mother (Durga Khote) twenty years ago.
+The rest of the film unfolds with the complications that arise when Ram learns that Raghuveer is his father, and how Dilip's plan for taking his revenge on Raghuveer will affect the friendship between Ram and Dilip.